 I’ll be the first to tell you that I think that the benefits of juicing are vast!
-Offering an opportunity to consume SO many of the vital vitamins and nutrients your body needs to function optimally in one beverage is invaluable.
-However, we get questions from our readers asking if they should start their clean or continue their clean eating journey with a juice fast.
+Offering an opportunity to consume SO many of the vital vitamins and nutrients your body needs to function optimally in one beverage is invaluable (our favorite is this Green Juice Recipe).
+However, we get questions from our readers asking if they should start or continue their clean eating journey with a juice fast.
 For the purposes of conversation today, we will define a juice cleanse as “drinking ONLY juiced fruits and vegetables as your source caloric intake or energy.”
 The quick answer to that is: “NO!”

 This is a guest post written by Tiffany.